Computahwiz-Github/Death-Statues-Mod-1.20.X/README.md

 # Death-Statues-Mod-1.20.X
-Death Statues Mod
+Death Statues Mod -> Now Works on Servers!
+(Must have it installed on server as well to handle packets)

 > [!WARNING]
 > W.I.P!
-As of this version (1.2)
+As of this version (1.3)

 This is my first Minecraft mod and it uses fabric.
 The idea of the mod is just to spawn a statue of a player when they die and have it as a collectible.